Deluge (film): Plot

 Scientists discover that a violent storm is heading toward New York City and begin the warning process throughout the city.
 They believe that something is wrong with the natural barometric patterns and that an unprecedented event is imminent.
 A sudden eclipse of the sun verifies their speculations, and it seems that global destruction is near.
 Telegraph messages from Rome and London explain days of unending earthquakes and state "The End of the World is at Hand."
 Tremendous earthquakes hit the United States West Coast, killing millions, and it is reported that the entire west coast of the United States has been destroyed.
 The earthquakes have also caused major tsunamis in the world's oceans and disaster is just moments away.

 Martin Webster and his wife Helen prepare for the oncoming disaster by gathering their children, Ronny and Mary Ann, and some essentials and head for a high rock formation to escape the floods.
 Martin leaves Helen and goes back to their house to get more food and clothes, but the destruction of New York begins while he is on his journey.
 Buildings crumble from earthquakes and large tsunamis strike the city.
-Martin returns to find his wife and daughters are nowhere to be found.
+Martin returns to find that his wife and daughters are nowhere to be found.
 Isolated on a newly formed island near the former site of New York City in the aftermath of the disaster, the grief-stricken Martin, who believes that Helen and the children died in the disaster, builds a cabin and tries to survive on his own, hiding supplies in a tunnel.

 Surviving in a cabin on the outskirts of another island in what had been New York City are two ruffians, Jephson and Norwood.
 They find world-class swimmer Claire Arlington unconscious and washed up on the shore outside their cabin.
 As she recovers, the men start feuding over her and become very possessive of her.
 When she is attacked, Claire flees and swims away, leaving the men angry and vengeful.
 Jephson kills Norwood and begins to search for her in a boat, vowing to bring her back.
 Claire reaches Martin's island in a state of exhaustion and collapses.
 Martin finds her, takes her back to his cabin, and nurses her back to health.
 Martin and Claire become good friends and eventually fall in love.